Deep Learning based Uncertainty Decomposition for Real-time Control: Evaluation

 \subsection{Results \& Discussion}

+Evaluation of the proposed method using Mean Standardized Log Likelihood (MSLL)~\citep{rasmussen2006gaussian} \if \tblincmse1 and Mean Squared Error (MSE) \fi is reported in Table \ref{tab:msll}.
+Since our approach predicts values for uncertainty constrained between $[0,1]$, for fair comparison we calculated MSLL for \EpiOut, by scaling the uncertainty estimate by a scalar value that is optimized to maximize the log-likelihood of the training data.
+We note that \EpiOut~demonstrates competitive performance when evaluated using MSLL for most of the datasets. \if \tblincmse1 MSE is only indicative of the predictive error of the point estimate. \fi

-The numerical results are presented in \cref{tab:total_discount} and an illustration for the data set \textit{1D Split} for all models is shown in \cref{fig:1D_split}.
-Besides showing empirically an advantage over existing approaches we want to point out the following benefits. \begin{itemize} \item The \EpiOut model predicts the uncertainty measure in a sample free manner.
-This is crucial in data-efficient online learning scenarios, where the epistemic uncertainty is used to evaluate the usefulness of an incoming data point to decide upon its rejection.
-Hence, it is called more frequently than the online training function and must be computationally efficient.
-The prediction time for \EpiOut is typically an order of magnitude faster than \Dropout~and \BNN~(For the exact numbers, refer to the supplementary material). \item A single evaluation of~$\epi(\cdot)$ is sufficient for a conclusion whether the uncertainty is high or low, since it is bounded to the interval~$\interval{0}{1}$, whereas alternative approaches based \BNN~and \Dropout~provide a return value~$\interval{0}{\infty}$, which can be difficult to interpret without a maximum value as reference. \item For many data sets, the existing methods (\Dropout, \BNN) have a larger total discount on the training set than on the test set, which does not correspond to the expectation for en epistemic uncertainty estimate, see the supplementary material for the exact numbers. \end{itemize}
+Additionally, an illustration of epistemic uncertainty for datasets \textit{1D Split} and \textit{2D Gaussian} for all models is shown in Fig.~\ref{fig:1D_split}.
+Note that, in contrast to other approaches, \EpiOut~is more successful in identifying out of distribution data.
+We further point out additional benefits of our approach: (i) The \EpiOut~model predicts the uncertainty measure in a sample-free manner and as a result, in real time.
+This is typically an order of magnitude faster than \Dropout~and \BNN~(see Fig.~\ref{fig:tevaluate}).
+This is crucial for data-efficient online learning, where the epistemic uncertainty estimate is used to evaluate the usefulness of an incoming data point and is thus calculated more frequently than the online training is executed. (ii) A single evaluation of~$\epi(\cdot)$ is sufficient for a conclusion whether the uncertainty is high or low, since it is bounded to the interval~$[0,1]$, whereas alternative approaches provide a return value~$[0,\infty]$, which can be difficult to interpret without a maximum value as reference.